nextflow-io/nextflow/docs/process.rst

 pipeline script.

-.. warning:: Since Nextflow uses the same Bash syntax for variable substitutions in strings, you need to manage them carefully depending on if you want to evaluate a variable in the Nextflow context - or - in the Bash environment execution.
+.. warning:: Since Nextflow uses the same Bash syntax for variable substitutions in strings, you need to manage them carefully depending on whether you want to evaluate a *Nextflow* variable or a *Bash* variable.

 When you need to access a system environment variable in your script you have two options.
 The first choice is as easy as defining your script block by using a single-quote string.
 For example::